LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-18-rustlings-move-semantics.md

 ## move_semantics5.rs

-> Make me compile only by reordering the lines in `main()`, but without adding, changing or removing
+> Make me compile only by reordering the lines in `main()`, but without adding, changing, or removing
 > any of them.

-This problem is about lifetime of references.
+This problem is about a lifetime of references.
 [Validating References with Lifetimes] chapter will help your understanding.

 Long story short; You can have *Only one* mutable reference at the given time.
 Compiler error tells